Use these online search engines to find citations. To get the full-text of articles you are interested in,

 Searches over 300 million science-specific Web pages.
 You can

-limit your search to journal articles or websites, and there
+limit your search to journal articles or websites.

 Search for books and journal articles in libraries around the world.
 Some records provide links to pdfs.